The School Day

 4. HHS may provide additional structure for students who do not use their unscheduled time effectively.
 Individual teachers may assign students to a particular resource room to provide additional structure and support.
 Parents may make such arrangements through their student’s counselor.

-Activity Period is scheduled on Monday, Tuesday,and Friday from 10:45 a.m. to 11:15 a.m.
-On Thursdays that time will be used for Common Ground meetings and on Wednesdays there is an extended unscheduled period during which Council meets from 10:15 a.m. to 11:00 a.m.
+Activity Period is scheduled on Tuesday from 12:50-1:25 p.m. and on Thursday 11:10-11:50 during Lunch.
+Council meets from 11:00 a.m. to 11:50 a.m. on Wednesdays.
 On occasion and with advance notice, an extended activity period schedule can be used on any day of the week for a special event.

 For any planned absence, including field trips and sporting events, a student must inform their teacher in advance.